Boundary criticality in two-dimensional interacting topological insulators

-\paragraph{Concluding remarks.}\ssll Using DQMC simulations, we present the first nonperturbative study of boundary criticality in two-dimensional topological systems with strong electron correlations.
-The unbiased, large-scale Monte Carlo calculations unveil the enriched boundary criticality by topological edge states, by tuning the boundary interaction strength in a lattice model with an open boundary condition.
-It would be interesting to generalize the method to study other topological systems, such as topological superconductors~\cite{grover2013emergent,li2017edge2} where the special transition falls in a novel boundary Gross-Neveu-Yukawa universality class~\cite{shen2024new}.
+\paragraph{Concluding remarks}\ssll Using DQMC simulations, we present the first nonperturbative study of boundary criticality in two-dimensional topological systems with strong electron correlations.
+The unbiased, large-scale Monte Carlo calculations unveil the enriched boundary criticality due to topological edge states, by tuning the boundary interaction strength in a lattice model with open boundaries.
+It would be interesting to generalize the method to study other topological systems, such as topological superconductors~\cite{grover2013emergent,li2017edge2} where the special transition falls in a boundary Gross-Neveu-Yukawa universality class~\cite{shen2024new}.
+Finally, we note that tuning the relative interaction strength between the bulk and the boundary in our model can be potentially realized via edge engineering, e.g., by changing the dielectric environment at the edge~\cite{jia2022tuning}.

 \onecolumngrid

 {S\arabic{equation}} {S\arabic{figure}} \figurename{Supplementary Figure} \tablename{Supplementary Table}